 Farrow was rather moving, my lord.
 A great strong man, he stood there gaunt and noble in the early morning mist, and in a loud clear voice he cried out, "My wife might have bloody well turned up."

-The Wire: Stringer Bell gets one of these as he is cornered by Brother Mouzone and Omar Little.
+- The Wire: Stringer Bell gets a matter-of-fact one of these as he is cornered by Brother Mouzone and Omar Little: "Well get ON with it, motherf-".
 This becomes a moment of Fridge Brilliance when you realise that Bunny Colvin utters the very same words as he feels the fallout over "Hamsterdam".

 Angel: Well...
 I kind of want to slay the dragon.

 - And the last words of the show: "Let's go to work."